 1A The offense consists of 6 players: center and 5 other players.
 A minimum of 2 players (center and a receiver) must be on the line of scrimmage.
 All players can be on the line, and all are eligible to receive and/or throw passes.

 1B INTERCEPTIONS can be returned.
 When the defense intercepts the ball and the flag is pulled, the defense’s offense takes over at the spot the flag was pulled.
-If the defense intercepts the ball and runs the ball for a touchdown they receive 1 point and the defense retains possession.
+If the defense intercepts the ball and runs the ball for a touchdown they receive 1 point.
 If a player intercepts the ball in the end zone and attempts to run it out, but is downed before leaving the end zone, it is a touchback.
 If player runs out of the end zone with the interception, he must stay out.
 If her returns to the end zone after initially leaving the end zone and is downed, it will be a safety.

 1C FUMBLES – If a fumble occurs behind the line of scrimmage then the ball is considered dead at that spot and the play ends.
 Once the ball crosses the line of scrimmage then the CFL fumble rule goes into effect regardless if the ball re-crosses the line of scrimmage or not.
 If a fumble occurs (laterals, handoffs, backward pass, or unintentional drops) and the ball lands in the field of play then the team that caused the fumble loses possession and the ball is given to the opposing team at the spot of the fumble.